white-noise/faye/README.md

 - title case should be applied to book titles, and null fields from the google books ping can be handled in populate_books
 - book categories aren't currently implemented
 - standardize the git flow from local machine to webserver (this seems to have been resolved)
+- uploading my resume, which I seem to have dropped in transit

 ### status updates
 - I am debating whether statuses should accept text as clean (and thus render html). the single paragraph format keeps me honest, though a lack of links can hurt